sverweij/eslint-plugin-budapestian/docs/rules/global-constant-pattern.md

 // ... and identifiers
 const JOUR_EN_SECONDES = DAY_IN_SECONDS;

+// exported consts are taken into account as well export const EXPORTED_GLOBAL_CONST = "something";

 // assignments of call expressions to global constants are allowed without
 // them having to be snaked upper case.